 Our Analysis and Test Results

-Putting this fleece pullover toe to toe with the R1, the significant differences are a shorter zipper, a shorter hemline, and the addition of face mask, a feature that we feel provides way better and more comfortable coverage than the R1's just "zip it up to your nose" strategy.
+In this test, we put this fleece pullover toe to toe with the R1.
+A few of the significant differences include a shorter zipper, a shorter hemline, and the addition of face mask, a feature that we feel provides more comfortable coverage than the R1's just "zip it up to your nose" strategy.

-$169 is within reason for such a well-constructed fleece with great features, about $10 more than an R1.
-We didn't go out of our way to destroy our Konseal, but we certainly did enough bushwacking, scrambling, and crack climbing to be sure that this jacket isn't going to fall apart anytime soon.
+This price is within reason for such a well-constructed fleece with great features.
+We didn't go out of our way to destroy our Konseal, but we certainly did enough bushwhacking, scrambling, and crack climbing to be sure that this jacket isn't going to fall apart anytime soon.

-For those seeking an R1 alternative that doesn't have a super long hem and want the advantage of a built-balaclava on powder days, look no further than the Konseal.
+For those seeking an R1 alternative that doesn't have a super long hem and want the advantage of a built-in-balaclava on powder days, look no further than the Konseal.